Location in Zoo

 Population densities for this species range from 2.4 groups/km2 in the Malayan peninsula to 6.5 groups/km2 in Thailand (though in northern Thailand they are very rare).
 In China, during the 1960s, there were estimated to be 200 individuals on the Nangunhe River but by 1992,they did not find direct evidence for the species' persistence.
 No population estimates are currently available for Indonesia, Malaysia, and Myanmar.

-Oakland Zoo does not directly partner with gibbon conservation efforts.
 In most of the gibbon's range they are confined to protected conservation areas (ex. in Thailand, no large populations survive outside of protected areas).
 Unfortunately, these areas are not well patrolled.
 Poaching and illegal use of forest products is common in these areas.
 There is an urgent need for improved protection, ideally involving local communities that can benefit from their efforts.
-Inadequate management and protection, rather than forest destruction, are the main long-term threats and conservation efforts must create new management priorities.
-Further survey work is also needed to determine current population numbers within protected areas.
+Inadequate management and protection, rather than forest destruction, are the main long-term threats.
+We share this messaing through our gibbon signage at the Zoo and in our conservation efforts.

-Gibbons are the most active of all gibbons.
-They move faster (up to 35 miles an hour), more quietly, and farther each day than any other forest apes or monkeys.
+Gibbons move faster (up to 35 miles an hour), more quietly, and farther each day than any other forest apes or monkeys.

 Gibbons can easily span a gap of 30 feet between one tree and another.

-The vigorously territorial male can spend over half an hour each morning calling and displaying.
+Vigorously territorial male gibbons can spend over half an hour each morning calling and displaying.

 When gibbons walk bipedally (on two feet), they will raise their arms for balance.